 How To Prevent Krispy Treats From Getting Hard

 - Don’t cook the marshmallows too long– Overcooking the marshmallows can cause the treats to get hard as they cool.
 Watch carefully and remove the marshmallows from the heat as soon as they start to lose shape.

 - Watch the ratio of Rice Krispies to other ingredients.- Too much rice cereal can cause your treats to be hard, and too much butter, marshmallow or peanut butter mixture can cause the treats to be too soft.
 While this recipe is pretty forgiving when measuring, you do still need to measure with care with this easy recipe.

 - Pressing the cereal mixture too hard into the pan– Press gently when you are adding the hot mixture to the pan.
 Pushing the mixture really hard into the pan can cause the treats to be too hard so push gently.

 Want Super GOOEY Bars?
 I’ve made this recipe with both 5 1/2 and 6 cups of cereal. at 5 1/2 cups, the treats are extra gooey which is delicious but doesn’t hold up on a hot day very well.
 If you’re making these bars on a hot summer day, you definitely need the full 6 cups of cereal… but these bars are really gooey – in a good way with 5 1/2 cups of cereal.

 What’s The Difference Between Chocolate Peanut Butter Rice Krispie Treats and Scotcheroos?

-Scotcheroos and peanut butter Rice Krispie Treats look a lot alike, but aren’t quite the same no bake treat.
+Scotcheroos and peanut butter Rice Krispie Treats look a lot alike, but aren’t quite the same no bake treats.
 The original Scotcherros recipe was often printed on the box of Rice Krispies and was very popular in the midwest.